|Shop name||CAFÉ KITSUNÉ|

 |Other||buy Beans buy Cups use Terrace use Wifi|

-Cafe Kitsuné ticks all the boxes – your espresso is pulled perfectly in Japan’s first Slayer machine here, your hand drip is brewed using an original Kitsune dripping stand, delicious Kitsune “wagashi” are on offer by the elegant Toraya, the music is hip (“Say That” by Toro Y Moi is playing now!
+Café Kitsuné ticks all the boxes – your espresso is pulled perfectly in Japan’s first Slayer machine here, delicious Kitsuné “wagashi” are on offer by the elegant Toraya, the music is hip (“Say That” by Toro Y Moi is playing now!
 Watch this music video if you haven’t already!) and the cafe itself is a beautiful entity to lay your eyes on.
-The last two there come as no surprise, as the owners are two fine gentlemen – one Gildas Loaëc, formerly of Daft Punk!, and two Masaya Kuroki, once architect at Ateliers Jean Nouvel.
-The fusion of French elegance and the uncompromising Japanese attention to detail is Cafe Kitsuné’s recipe for success.
+The last two there come as no surprise, as the owners are two fine gentlemen – one Gildas Loaëc, a former manager of Daft Punk!, and two Masaya Kuroki, once architect at Ateliers Jean Nouvel.
+The fusion of French elegance and the uncompromising Japanese attention to detail is Café Kitsuné’s recipe for success.

 News & Event